Siwon-S-Kim/siwon-s-kim.github.io/_posts/2025-07-03-same-module-with-different-name.md

 ## Problem
 For sake of convenience, I defined a instance object of model, submodule with only purpose of returning it's child modules to the model.
-So, those child modules had two access, namely `self.submodule.child_module1` and `self.child_module1`.
+And I have assigned those child modules as another instance variable, since they were needed, not the submodule returning them.
+So, without deleting the submodule, those child modules had two access, namely `self.submodule.child_module1` and `self.child_module1`.
 This caused problem when loading checkpoint.
 For both names were inside `.named_parameters()` even they are same object,